 Many students elect to take the U.S. History Subject Test because at many high schools, U.S. History is an 11th grade class.
 This test is often a good choice for students who are taking honors or AP U.S. History and who have a good memory for names, events, and dates!

 The difficulty generally increases, with references becoming more obscure as the test progresses.
 Questions are arranged as either single questions or short sets relating to the same time period.

 Questions can be categorized by two attributes: time period and branch of history.

 Questions will ask students to identify events, concepts, and cause-and-effect relationships.
 Some questions will ask students to interpret data in maps, graphs, charts, or cartoons, using contextual historical knowledge.

 Beyond basic test-taking strategy (process of elimination, timing strategies, etc), there is little overlap between the SAT, ACT and the Subject Test in U.S. History.

 The AP U.S. History exam, on the other hand, shares some similar features with the Subject Test.
 The multiple-choice portion of the AP exam is made up of 55 questions in 55 minutes.
-The biggest difference is that the Subject Test includes questions based primarily on identification of a historical concept, event, or person, while the AP test organizes sets of questions around a short prompt (e.g. a graph or an excerpt from an historical writing).
-The AP exam asks student to connect their knowledge to the source material; the Subject Test, on the other hand, includes only a few questions with such source material.
+The biggest difference is that the Subject Test includes questions based primarily on identification of a historical concept, event, or person, while the AP test organizes sets of questions around a short prompt (e.g. a graph or an excerpt from a historical writing).
+The AP exam asks students to connect their knowledge to the source material; the Subject Test, on the other hand, includes only a few questions with such source material.
 Subject Test questions are much more trivia-like.